 Fatal flaws aren’t always fatal and suggest they tend to be inborn.
 Fatal flaw refers to what I prefer to call the psychological weakness, and the ghost is a bit different.

-‘Psychic wound’ is good, but John Truby’s word ‘ghost’ is even better because I can visualise this thing as an alter-character following the main character around, actively getting in the way of their goals.
+‘Psychic wound’ is good, but other people use the word ‘ghost’.
+(John Truby, Karl Iglesias.)
+This is even better because I can visualise this thing as an alter-character following the main character around, actively getting in the way of their goals.
 However, ghosts refer to supernatural creatures, so let’s stick with ‘psychic wound’.

 MOST COMMON TYPE OF PSYCHIC WOUND